velocity303/puppet-runit/README.md

 *home*: The directory under which user home directories are located.
 Default: '/home'

 *down*: True if the service should not be started automatically as soon as the service directory is created.
-Defaukt: false
+Default: false

 ## User services